distribworks/dkron/website/content/basics/getting-started.md

 Time to add the first job:

 {{% notice note %}}
-This job will only run in just one `dkron_server` node due to the node count in the tag.
+This job will only run in just one `server` node due to the node count in the tag.
 Refer to the [target node spec](/usage/target-nodes-spec) for details.
 {{% /notice %}}

 ```bash